theforeman/foreman-documentation/.github/PULL_REQUEST_TEMPLATE.md

+* [x] I am okay with my commits getting squashed when you merge this PR.
 * [ ] I am familiar with the [contributing](https://github.com/theforeman/foreman-documentation/blob/master/CONTRIBUTING.md) guidelines.
-* [x] Squash commits when if needed merging this PR.

 Please cherry-pick my commits into: